wking-io/elm-live/Readme.md

 ## CREDITS

-https://git.io/elm-make – the compiler behind _elm-live_ – is a child of [Evan Czaplicki](https://github.com/evancz), the creator of Elm.
+Many thanks to [Evan Czaplicki](https://github.com/evancz), the creator of Elm, for [git.io/elm-make](https://git.io/elm-make) – the most brilliant language compiler the world has ever seen!
+Without _elm-make_, _elm-live_ would be a car without an engine.

-Many thanks to [Matt Deslauriers](https://github.com/mattdesl) for the wonderful https://git.io/budo-server.
-That’s what does most of the heavy lifting on the static server side.
+Many thanks to [Matt Deslauriers](https://github.com/mattdesl) for the wonderful [git.io/budo-server](https://git.io/budo-server).
+That’s what does the heavy lifting on the static server side.